johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 Starting a game

-: Start the bundled portable Amiga emulator by running `winuae.exe` (creating an icon for it on your desktop is a good idea).
+: Start the bundled portable Amiga emulator called **WinUAE** by running `winuae.exe` (creating an icon for it on your desktop is a good idea).
 This should bring up the configurations tab.
-You can always return to the configurations tab by selecting :material-numeric-1-circle:{: .circ-num} **Configurations** in the left pane.
+You can always return to the configurations tab by selecting :material-numeric-1-circle:{: .circ-num}
+  **Configurations** in the left pane.

     ![Starting games](img/starting-games.png)

-    Once you're in the configs tab:
+    Once you're in the configurations tab:

     - Make sure **Games\\** is selected in the :material-numeric-2-circle:{: .circ-num}
       **Filter** drop-down.